 While many people are initially drawn to various diets for their promise of shedding pounds, the benefits of intuitive eating go beyond weight loss.
 In one review published in the Journal of the Academy of Nutrition and Dietetics, researchers compiled the data from several studies on intuitive eating and found various physical and mental benefits, including:

 - Decreased dietary restraint and binge-eating behaviors

 - Improvements in blood pressure and cholesterol levels, even without weight loss

 - Improved body image

-But even though intuitive eating isn't meant to be a weight loss plan, studies show that intuitive eating can lead to significant weight loss, lower BMI, long-term weight maintenance, and lasting behavior changes.
+But even though intuitive eating isn't meant to be a weight loss plan, studies show that intuitive eating can lead to significant weight loss1, lower BMI2, long-term weight maintenance3, and lasting behavior changes.

 How do you practice intuitive eating?